The intrinsic formality of $E_n$-operads: Background and the statement of the obstruction problem

 Let us observe that the coaugmentation morphisms of a Hopf $\Lambda$-cooperad $\AOp\in\dg^*\Hopf\Lambda\Op^c$ are necessarily identified with the natural unit morphisms $\eta: \kk\rightarrow\AOp(r)$ of the objects $\AOp(r)\in\dg^*\ComCat_+$.
 We therefore generally omit to specify coaugmentations when we deal with Hopf $\Lambda$-cooperads.

-\subsubsection{The Hopf structure on the $(n-1)$-Poisson cooperad}
+\subsubsection{The Hopf structure on the $n$-Poisson cooperad}

-The $(n-1)$-Poisson operad $\PoisOp_{n-1}$ inherits a Hopf operad structure because this operad is identified with the homology of an operad in topological spaces $\PoisOp_{n-1} = \DGH_*(\DOp_n)$.
-We have the coproduct formulas $\Delta(\mu) = \mu\otimes\mu$ and $\Delta(\lambda) = \lambda\otimes\mu + \mu\otimes\lambda$ for the generating operations of this operad $\mu,\lambda\in\PoisOp_{n-1}(2)$.
-We get a Hopf $\Lambda$-cooperad structure when we pass to the dual object $\PoisOp_{n-1}^c$.
+The $n$-Poisson operad $\PoisOp_n$ inherits a Hopf operad structure because this operad is identified with the homology of an operad in topological spaces $\PoisOp_n = \DGH_*(\DOp_n)$.
+We have the coproduct formulas $\Delta(\mu) = \mu\otimes\mu$ and $\Delta(\lambda) = \lambda\otimes\mu + \mu\otimes\lambda$ for the generating operations of this operad $\mu,\lambda\in\PoisOp_n(2)$.
+We get a Hopf $\Lambda$-cooperad structure when we pass to the dual object $\PoisOp_n^c$.

-We may also give an explicit description of the graded algebra $\PoisOp_{n-1}^c(r) = \DGH^*(\DOp_n(r))$, for each arity $r>0$, by using a graded version of the classical Arnold description of the cohomology of configuration spaces (see for instance~\cite[\S I.4.2]{FresseBook} for a survey and references on this statement).
+We also have an explicit presentation of the graded algebras $\PoisOp_n^c(r) = \DGH^*(\DOp_n(r))$ by generators and relations which is given by a graded version of the classical Arnold presentation of the cohomology of configuration spaces (see for instance~\cite[\S I.4.2]{FresseBook} for a survey and references on this statement).
 We only use consequences of this observation in what follows.
-Namely, we explain in~\S\ref{GraphHomology} that the $(n-1)$-Poisson operad is weakly-equivalent to operads of graphs.
+Namely, we will explain in~\S\ref{GraphHomology} that the $n$-Poisson operad is weakly-equivalent to an operad of graphs.
 The proof of this claim relies on the Arnold presentation (see the bibliographical references cited in this subsequent section), but we do not need more details on this proof.